-Quantization refers to techniques for doing computations (and storing data) at a lower number of bit...up to four times faster execution compared to the original FP32 model across various models.
+Quantization refers to techniques for doing computations (and storing data) at a lower number of bits than floating-point precision.
+OpenVINO™ toolkit supports INT8 quantization, allowing up to 4x reduction in the model size and up to four times faster execution compared to the original FP32 model across various models.
 See configuration information.[CZ1]

 OpenVINO™ toolkit supports multiple approaches to quantizing a deep learning network:

 - In most cases, it is possible to calibrate the model trained in FP32 to the INT8 using the Post-training Optimization Tool.